PierreSenellart/provsql/doc/TODO/case-studies.md

 ## Plan

-### CS1: Intelligence Agency
+### CS1: Intelligence Agency — DONE (independent)

-- Add the `'independent'` and `'weightmc'` probability methods to the benchmark in Step 13.
-The step already compares possible-worlds, monte-carlo, tree-decomposition, and compilation/d4; `'independent'` is a useful teaching point because it succeeds or errors depending on circuit shape.
+- Added the `'independent'` method as a prose teaching point after the Step 13 benchmark: it errors ``Not an independent circuit`` on the correlated path query, so it is the method for genuinely tuple-independent lineage. (``'weightmc'`` was dropped: the external weighted model counter is obsolete and typically not installed.)

 ### CS2: Open Science Database